Finally – OWASP Top 10 2017!

 A preliminary, contentious draft was first published in April 2017.
 OWASP proposed the inclusion of A7: Insufficient Attack Protection, which many felt included a not terribly well-disguised reference to Contrasts Security, a company who recommended the item in the list and that develops a Web Application Firewall (WAF) product.
 Naturally, this was met with opposition.
 After some changes, it was incorporated into another article and ranked 10th place as Insufficient Logging and Monitoring.
 There was also an entry for API Security in the first draft.
 However, it didn’t make it into the final version.

-The final 2017 list has a lot of similarities when compared to the Top 10 - 2013.
-However, some vulnerabilities that OWASP removed in the current version – such as Open Redirection and CSRF, the latter of which was called 'the sleeping giant' in OWASP documents – are known to have a huge impact on the security of web applications.
+The final 2017 list has a lot of similarities when compared to the Top 10 – 2013.
+However, some vulnerabilities that OWASP removed in the current version – such as open redirection and cross-site request forgery (CSRF), the latter of which was called ‘the sleeping giant’ in OWASP documents – are known to have a huge impact on the security of web applications.